Kingdom of Khaza'il: Pre-formation

 Before becoming an autonomous Emirate, the Khaza'il, known in Arabic as the Khuza'a, Khuza'ah or Khaza'ah had a long history in Mesopotamia, having travelled from Mecca in present-day Saudi Arabia at an unknown date during the Early Muslim Conquests; although some scholars tie their move as a cohesive tribal unit to Mesopotamia in the 14th century.
 The first known record of them as a tribal unit in Iraq was in 1580 through the Ottoman cadastral survey that highlighted the Khaza'il Sheikhs and their livestock, based in the Rumahiyya region in the Middle Euphrates.
 However, contemporary analysis by British Colonial Administrators of fortresses established by the Khaza'il, namely Ruhabah, ~20 miles South West of Najaf suggest a ruling presence in the area from the early 16th century or perhaps even before.

 The Khaza'il played a substantial role in the establishment of the Abbasid Caliphate with some of the most senior positions under the Caliphs being held by members of the tribal family.
 This includes the Vizier to the Caliph, Master of Post, the holder of the Royal Seal, Governors of the Abbasid provinces and the Head of the Abbasid Armies among others.

-Before their migration to Mesopotamia from their early origins around Medina, the Khaza'il family played a prominent role in the beginnings of Islam, having been the Custodians of Mecca for around 400 years prior to the Prophet Muhammed.
-As early supporters of Islam, they contributed greatly to the Prophet Muhammad's army during the Conquest of Mecca which began as a result of a breach of the Treaty of Hudaybiyyah by the Banu Bakr against the Khaza'il (Banu Khuza'ah).
-Several members of the Prophet's companions were from the tribe as well as several members of the Prophet Muhammad's own family.
+Before their migration to Mesopotamia from their early origins around Medina, the Khaza'il family played a prominent role in the beginnings of Islam, having been the Custodians of Mecca for around 400 years prior to the Islamic prophet Muhammad.
+As early supporters of Islam, they contributed greatly to Muhammad's army during the Conquest of Mecca which began as a result of a breach of the Treaty of Hudaybiyyah by the Banu Bakr against the Khaza'il (Banu Khuza'ah).
+Several members of Muhammad's companions were from the tribe as well as several members of Muhammad's own family.